Richard-wv/stress_sighting_hypothesis/README.md

 - Our secondary dataset is the **global_stress_events.csv** This dataset aims to contextualise major geopolitical, environmental, economic, and cultural events that are likely to contribute to collective public stress or uncertainty.

-Rather than relying on a single predefined dataset, this list was manually curated to ensure it aligned specifically with the project’s thematic focus: the intersection of cultural perception, public anxiety, and the unknown.
+Rather than relying on a single predefined dataset, this list was manually curated to ensure it aligned specifically with the project's thematic focus: the intersection of cultural perception, public anxiety, and the unknown.
 Events were selected based on their:
 - Global or national scale of impact
 - Media visibility and saturation
 - Potential to influence public mood, fear, or psychological tension
-- Relevance to war, political instability, health crises, economic collapse, or culturally significant media related to UFOs and extraterrestrial life
+- Relevance to war, political instability, health crises, economic collapse, or culturally significant media related to UFOs and extraterrestrial life.

 ### Dataset Overview:
 - **Date Range:** 1947-2023